A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Complexity

 The supporting hyperplanes being well-aligned with the lattice, in the sense that the stabilisers have high rank, is a special property of a cut and project scheme.
 As we will see, this corresponds to the cut and project sets having low complexity.
 Since the acceptance domains may have shapes that are difficult to control, we introduce the cut regions:

 \begin{definition} For \(r \geq 0\), an {\bf \(r\)-cut region} is any connected component of

 We let \(\sC(r)\) denote the set of \(r\)-cut regions. \end{definition}

-In other words, we remove all \(\Gamma(r)_<\)-translates of supporting hyperplanes from the internal space, which `cuts' the window into convex polytopal regions, called \(r\)-cut regions.
+In other words, we remove all \(\Gamma(r)_<\)-translates of supporting hyperplanes from the internal space, which `cuts' the window into convex polytopal regions.
 Note that the supporting hyperplanes contain the boundary of the window, so it is clear that the cut regions refine the acceptance domains and thus \(p(r) = \#\sA(r) \leq \#\sC(r)\).
-One needs further properties for using \(\#\sC(r)\) in a lower bound for \(p(r)\), such as the \emph{quasicanonical} property \cite{KoiWalI} for convex polytopal windows.
+One needs further properties for using \(\#\sC(r)\) as an effective lower bound for \(p(r)\), such as the \emph{quasicanonical} property \cite{KoiWalI} for convex polytopal windows.
 See also Lemma \ref{lem: refining acceptance domains}.

 \begin{definition} We call \(B \neq \emptyset\) a {\bf box} for a flag \(f\) if \(B\) is an intersection of a finite number of \(\Gamma_<\)-translates of \(\iW\) and \(W^\mathrm{c}\) for which, for each \(H \in f\), there are vectors \(\gamma^0_H\), \(\gamma^1_H \in \Gamma\) with